zanminkian/git-validator/packages/git-validator/README.md

 ## Quick Start

-Run this command in your project to check code.
+Run this command in your project to check the codebase code style.

 ```sh
 npx git-validator